tidymodels/themis/tests/testthat/_snaps/rose.md

     Condition
       Error in `step_rose()`:
       Caused by error in `prep()`:
       !
 Cannot have any missing values.
-NAs found ind: Status.
+NAs found in Status.

 # only except 2 classes